johnsosc/626finalproj/README.md

 10 | 106.76 | 165.54 |
 **Avg**|**103.93** |**165.06** |
 -----------------------------------------------------
-## Average Trip Distance per Hour - Evening Commute -4-7PM
+## Average Trip Distance per Hour - Evening Commute: 4-7PM

 I examined the average distance traveled for both yellow and green taxis on weekdays between the hours of 4:00pm -6:00pm.
 Below are the results.